 To Leave or Not to Leave: The Distribution of Bequest Motives

 In this paper, we examine the effect of observed and unobserved heterogeneity in the desire to die with positive net worth.
-Using a structural life-cycle model nested in a switching regression with unknown sample separation, we find that roughly three-fourths of the elderly single population has a bequest motive that may or may not have an appreciable effect on spending depending on the level of resources.
+Using a structural life-cycle model nested in a switching regression with unknown sample separation, we find that roughly 70 percent of the elderly single population has a bequest motive that may or may not be active depending on the level of resources at a given age.
 Both the presence and the magnitude of the bequest motive are statistically and economically significant.
-On average, households with a bequest motive spend about 25 percent less on consumption expenditures.
-We conclude that, among the elderly single households in our sample, about four-fifths of their net wealth will be bequeathed and approximately half of this is due to a bequest motive.
+All else being equal, households with an operative bequest motive spend between $4,000 and $9,000 a year less on consumption expenditures on average.
+We conclude that, among the elderly single households in our sample, approximately half of bequeathed wealth will be due to a bequest motive.